Skip to content

 UK cover letters are skim-read or skipped at the initial CV-filter stage but read carefully once a candidate is on the shortlist.
 At that stage, the cover letter often functions as a writing-quality and motivation-fit signal that decides between technically-similar candidates.
 PM, content marketing, and strategy hiring panels read cover letters most carefully; engineering and operations roles read them least carefully.

 Implication: skip the cover letter for cold applications where you’re unlikely to make shortlist anyway.
 Write it carefully for warm applications, internal referrals, and roles where you’re a strong technical match.
+The mistakes that bin a cover letter on the shortlist read: cover letter mistakes recruiters spot.
+For the wider context, the cover letter mothership collects the full set of UK letter rules.

 Why this study exists